Javascript Madness Intro

 mouseup mouseup

-Internet Explorer has the annoying property of not giving a mousedown on the second click of a double click.
-In fact there is no event fired then at all.
+Until recently, Internet Explorer has the annoying property of not giving a mousedown on the second click of a double click.
+In fact there was no event fired then at all.

 Ancient versions of the Mozilla browsers made up for IE's lack of a mousedown event on the second click by sending two, so that overall, a double click sent three mousedown events.
-Macintosh versions of Gecko never had this problem and always behaved the same way that Gecko 1.7 does.
+Macintosh versions of Gecko never had this problem.

 What older versions of Opera were up to is hard to imagine.
 That the first click event was on a mouseup, but the second was on mousedown was just the beginning of the madness.